MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/walkie-talkie.md

 ## Further information

-- ITAdmins can maintain control over who is using Walkie Talkie through App Policies.
+- IT admins can maintain control over who is using Walkie Talkie through app policies.
 - If your frontline worker is using mobile data to communicate via Teams, Walkie Talkie will use the same method.
 - Walkie Talkie should work well in low bandwidth situations, or situations where your smartphone is connected and working.
-Walkie Talkie will not work when there is no connectivity at all.
+Walkie Talkie won't work when there's no connectivity at all.

 For further reading on the end-user experience, see: